Skip to content

 - Can you do hardcovers and eBooks?

 Right now we are doing “Triple Editions” for all new products: paperback, hardcover, and eBook.
-Our eBook products are on Amazon Kindle right now but we are moving aggressively on to iBook and B&N Nook platform by the end of 2010.
+Our eBook products are on Amazon Kindle, Apple iBook, B&N Nook, Kobo, and Google Play.
+Additionally, we work through library eBook wholesalers including: ProQuest/Ebrary/EBL, EBSCOhost, ContentReserve/Overdrive as well as eBook distributors like PublishDrive.
 Some workbooks may not be appropriate for eBook but 95% of our titles are doable on eBook.

 Royalties are paid twice yearly in February and August.
 Most of our authors are currently paid by a check in US funds.
 Authors in Canada, UK, and Australia generally prefer to be paid via PayPal.
 We can also send by Western Union although a $24 electronic funds transfer charge must be deducted from your royalties.